lee2sman/1dimensiondungeon/README.md

 Suffice it to say: LOTS OF BUGS!

+Read much more about it (and other 1-dimensional roguelikes and dungeon crawlers) on my Nosebook blog [here](http://leetusman.com/nosebook/one-dimensional-dungeons).

 #### Things to add:
 - [X] stairs
 - [ ] potions (teleport? kill a random enemy? spawn a random enemy?)